 Figure X-XX.
-Atomicity publishing events to the Event Bus with a worker microservice
+Atomicity publishing events to the Event Bus with a worker microservice possible failure cases you can have.

-For simplicity, with no additional processes or workers and better clarity explaining the Event Bus, the eShopOncontainers sample uses the first choice, however, it might be incomplete in regards the possible failure cases you can have.
 Therefore, as in the cloud you must embrace the fact that issues will happen eventually and retries logic and validation are needed, using the table as a queue could be more effective by having that table as a single point of source of events when publishing them through the event bus.